nguyenkh/AntSynDistinction/README.md

 ### Configuration

-See config.cfg to set agruments for model
+See config.cfg to set agruments for model.

 ### Running model